ooni/jafar/README.md

 instead you use the `-main-command` flag, you can specify a command to run inside the censored environment.
 In such case, the main module will exit when the specified command terminates.
-Note that the main module will properly set the exit code if the child process fails.
+Note that the main module will propagate the child exit code, if the child fails.

 The command can also include arguments.
 Make sure you quote the arguments such that your shell passes the whole string to the specified option, as